Cryptolens/docs/licensing-models/sdk-licensing.md

 ## Implementation

-### License key input
+There are two ways of protecting SDKs.
+Either we keep track of each new device that uses the SDK (which requires internet access) or we allow developers to sign their assemblies using a special utility (which will not require access to the internet).

+The choice depends on both the platform and the licensing model you would like to support:

+* **Tack all devices** - this approach is better suited for SDKs where you would like to charge your customers for usage, eg. per install or unique device.
+This will work on all platforms.
+Each instance using the SDK will need to contact Cryptolens at least once.

+* **Offline mode** - if do not want to charge customers per device/install, this approach would suit better.
+There is no need to contact Cryptolens at any point.
+This works with SDKs targeting .NET (including Mono/Unity).

+### Track all devices (all platforms)
+If your SDK will have access to the internet, you can protect it in two ways: by registering every end user of the SDK or by counting each time it is installed.

 As with desktop apps, we need to perform a [key verification](/examples/key-verification) before the user of the SDK gains access to the methods.
 A license key field can be a part of the constructor, a method or a config file stored alongside the SDK.

-It is recommended not to store this license key in plain text and to either encrypt it or ensure it is compiled (and obfuscated) in the final software.

-### Licensing models

-#### Feature lock
-In Cryptolens, you can set eight features to either true or false.
-These features can represent your own features in the SDK.

-For example, imagine that your SDK has one method to convert raw sound to .mp3, another to .ogg and a third to .flac.
-All of these methods can be considered as features.

-#### Node-locking
+If you only want to contact Cryptolens only once, you can save the response from `Key.Activate` and use it instead of contacting Cryptolens.
+Please read more [here](/examples/offline-verification).

+#### Charge per end user

 A useful way to ensure that you retain control of all end user instances is to enable [node locking](/licensing-models/node-locked).

 For example, you can have different pricing tiers for the number of end users your customers can have (eg. 1 end user for trials, 10,000 for standard and 1,000,000 for enterprise), or you can charge for each new 1000nd activation.
 In the first case, you can simply enter the upper bound in [maximum number of machines](/web-interface/maximum-number-of-machines) field.
 In the second case (where you charge for each 1000nd activation), you can set some upper bound (eg. 10,000) as the [maximum number of machines](/web-interface/maximum-number-of-machines), which you later increase as they start to reach this limit.
 For billing purposes, a script can be used to count the number of new activations since last time checked.

 #### Charge per install
 Instead of keeping track of each end user instance, we can instead count the number of installs and then charge for them.
 This can be done quite easily with data objects, which you [increment](https://app.cryptolens.io/docs/api/v3/IncrementIntValue) each time a new install occurs (and recording this on the end user machine to not count the same machine twice).

+### Offline mode (.NET/Mono/Unity)
+If your SDK won't have access to the internet, we can protect it by requiring developers to sign each assembly that uses the SDK with a special utility.
+You can read more about it [here](https://github.com/Cryptolens/sdk-licensing).

+Using this approach, you can still charge per install per end user as described earlier.
+Moreover, it's possible to charge per SDK developer, as described below.

+### Charge per SDK developer
+When you use the offline mode approach to protect your SDK, end users are not required to contact Cryptolens.
+However, to get a signed certificate, developers using the SDK need to contact Cryptolens.
+The signing utility will send the machine code of the device that requests a certificate, which allows you to enforce [node-locking](/licensing-models/node-locked).
+For example, you can limit how many devices can be used for signing that use the same license key.

 <!-- #### Usage based-->